Statement of University Policy

 What do approvers do and when?

+It is recommended that approvers log in to the OAP as soon as possible.
 Once their identity is established, then those who report to them can route prior approval requests and disclosures to them for action.
 Approvers should review “The Approval Portal” section in the Tool Tip Training document (PDF).

 UT Austin Preapproved Activities